punctuationmarks/crash-courses/JavaScript/functional101.md

   }
 ];

-// all three of these do the same thing const ratings_map_1 = watchList.map(item => ({
+// all three of these do the same operation const ratings_map_1 = watchList.map(item => ({
   title: item["Title"],
   rating: item["imdbRating"]